-Ms. Messinger consults with attorneys and their trial teams to design and develop persuasive demonstrative exhibits to be used pre-trial (mock trials, oral arguments, hearings, conferences, expert reports, settlement negotiations, technology tutorials and other submissions to the Court) or at-trial (before a judge, jury, arbitration panel or other decision-makers).
+Ms. Messinger consults with attorneys and their trial teams to design and develop persuasive demonstrative exhibits to be used pre-trial (mock trials, oral arguments, hearings, conferences, expert reports, settlement negotiations, technology tutorials and other submissions to the Court) or at trial (before a judge, jury, arbitration panel or other decision makers).
 Her work focuses on complex civil and criminal cases in venues across the country.
-Case types include antitrust, securities, intellectual property, professional malpractice, contract, product liability, labor & employment, white collar crime and investigations.
+She has overseen the creation of demonstrative exhibits for cases in a wide range of case types, including antitrust, securities, intellectual property, professional malpractice, contract, product liability, labor & employment and white collar crime and investigations.

-Working closely with DecisionQuest’s social scientists and other senior trial consultants, Ms. Messinger integrates DQ’s research experience with her graphic design expertise to create persuasive and compelling graphics that support trial strategy, enhance her client’s narrative and inform key decision-makers.
+Working closely with DecisionQuest’s social scientists and other senior trial consultants, Ms. Messinger combines DecisionQuest’s research experience with her graphic design expertise to create persuasive and compelling graphics that support trial strategy, enhance her client’s narrative and inform key decision makers.
 Understanding the jury’s perspective, how people filter new information and how graphics can leverage your trial strategy is the value she brings to any litigation matter.

-Prior to joining DecisionQuest, she worked as the National Graphics Manager for a big 8 accounting firm where she served as the International Liaison in the creation and implementation of design guidelines for member firms in over 100 countries.
+Prior to joining DecisionQuest, she worked as the National Graphics Manager for a Big 8 accounting and consulting firm at which she served as the International Liaison for the creation and implementation of design and branding guidelines for member firms in over 100 countries.